Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 ### 13.1 No Guarantees
 - We do not guarantee privacy protection
-- We do not guarantee data security
+- We do not guarantee data security during transmission or storage
 - We do not guarantee compliance with laws
 - We do not guarantee error-free operation
-- We do not guarantee CloudKit functionality
+- We do not guarantee synchronization functionality

 ### 13.2 Your Responsibility
 - You are responsible for your privacy
 - You are responsible for your data security
 - You are responsible for legal compliance
 - You are responsible for data management
-- You are responsible for iCloud account management
+- You are responsible for securing your devices and network connections

 ## 14. Open Source